pavank2/ClarkAutomationProject/README.md

 5) On Windows command line, navigate to the project main folder where pom.xml is located.
 6) Execute "mvn clean install".
 This command will download the dependencies, build the project and execute too.
 Please be patient while the dependencies are getting downloaded for the first time, and keep your fingers crossed :-)
-7) You can check the status on the command line for all the Cucumber step definitions.
-(Please ignore the exception for Extent report pdf)
+7) Once the build and run is successful, you can check the execution status for all the Cucumber step definitions on the command line.
-8) You can also check the Spark HTML Reports at the test-output/SparkReport/Spark.html
+8) You can also check the Spark HTML Report at {project_home}/test-output/SparkReport/Spark.html

-*This will be Italic*

-**This will be Bold**

-- This will be a list item
-- This will be a list item
+*Note: If mvn clean install throws errors, please open the project in any IDE (IntelliJ/Eclipse/VS Code) and the IDE will download the dependencies.
+You can also re-build the project.
+If nothing works, please feel free to contact me :-)